-A biological asset shall be measured on initial recognition and at each reporting date at its fair value less estimated point-of-sale costs.
+A biological asset shall be measured on initial recognition and at each reporting date at its fair value less estimated cost to sell.
 This excludes assets with market-determined prices or values which are not available and for which alternative estimates of fair value are unreliable.
 These assets will be measured at its cost less any accumulated depreciation and any accumulated impairment losses.

-Agricultural produce harvested from an entity's biological assets will be measured at its fair value less estimated point-of-sale costs at the point of harvest.
+Agricultural produce harvested from an entity's biological assets will be measured at its fair value less estimated cost to sell at the point of harvest.